pgRouting/pgrouting/doc/src/tutorial/custom_query.rst

 	SELECT pgr_analyzeOneway('edge_table', ARRAY['', 'B', 'TF'], ARRAY['', 'B', 'FT'], ARRAY['', 'B', 'FT'], ARRAY['', 'B', 'TF'])

-When the columns requiered do not have the default names its strongly recomended to use the *named notation*.
+When the columns required do not have the default names its strongly recomended to use the *named notation*.

 .. code-block:: sql